adamzvolanek/DevRackDocs/unraid.md

 *If using an ssd in the array*, install 'Dynamix SSD Trim'.
 Have SSD Trim scheduled for daily.

+Setup any additional Unraid shares as desired.

+#### Secure Shares

+Create a user within Unraid's "Users" tab.
+Upon creation of a user, verify permission of any shares that set as "Secure" and your user has Read/Write permissions.

+After verification run the [network_drive_mounts](https://github.com/adamzvolanek/DevRack/blob/main/scripts/windows_11) powershell script.

+Note: You may need to allow PowerShells to be run on your Windows PC.
+Open Powershell as administrator and type `Set-ExecutionPolicy RemoteSigned -Scope CurrentUser` than select 'Y'.

 ### Setting up Docker network

 Open the Unraid terminal and type `docker network create {DOCKER_NETWORK}`.
 Replacing the brackets and contents of DOCKER_NETWORK with the docker network name desired.
 The variable `${DOCKER_NETWORK}` is also referenced as part of the docker-compose configuration found [here](https://github.com/adamzvolanek/DevRack/tree/main/docker-compose#readme).